Inedo/inedo-docs/ProGet/feeds/nuget/symbol-and-source-server.md

 - Pushing both NuGet packages (with and without symbols)
 - Trying to consume symbols for connector packages (which is not supported, workaround is to pull packages locally or use a separate feed for symbols)
 - Not including source files under the `/src/` directory at the root of the .nupkg file
+- Configuring a Symbol Server will cause the package to be re-created when pulled into ProGet.
+This may cause [NuGet Error NU3008](https://docs.microsoft.com/en-us/nuget/reference/errors-and-warnings/nu3008) in your applications.